Delay (audio effect): Doubling echo

-Doubling echo is produced by adding short delay to a recorded sound.
+Doubling echo is produced by adding a short delay to a recorded sound.
 Delays of thirty to fifty milliseconds are the most common; longer delay times become slapback echo.
 Mixing the original and delayed sounds creates an effect similar to doubletracking, or unison performance.

 Slapback echo

 Slapback echo uses a delay time of 60 to 250 milliseconds with little or no feedback.
 (Note: Increasing the feedback of a slapback effect can create a sound similar to a spring reverb effect.)
 A slapback delay creates a thickening effect.
-The effect is characteristic of vocals on 1950s rock-n-roll records.
+The effect is characteristic of vocals on 1950s rock-and-roll records.
 In July 1954, Sam Phillips produced the first of five 78s and 45s that Elvis Presley would release on Sun Records over the next year and a half, all of which featured a novel production technique that Phillips termed slapback echo.
 The effect was produced by re-feeding the output signal from the playback head tape recorder to its record head.
 The physical space between heads, the speed of the tape, and the chosen volume being the main controlling factors.
 Analog and later digital delay machines also easily produced the effect.
 It is also sometimes used on instruments, particularly drums and percussion.